Category: Pharmaceuticals and Biotechnology

 Topologies of synthetic gene circuit for optimal fold change activation

-Researcher: Prof. Daniel Ramez
+Researcher: Associate Professor Daniel Ramez

 Genetic regulatory networks implemented in various synthetic gene circuits in living cells for purpose of sensing, computing, and actuating in fields of diagnostics, monitoring etc. Untight control of transcriptional regulatory networks applied on promoters, which are the basic transcriptional regulatory...